higgsboson1209/PublicAPIListCrawler/README.md

 - Split data into multiple table and make them SQL based to ensure easy querying of data
 - Use a better way to overcome server limit rather than wait for 60 seconds after 10 queries, can be implemented easily by keeping track of time
+  - Use a try catch block and use backoff exponentiation to handle rate limiting